rpkarlsson/LNU-Pandoc-Thesis/source/04-results.md

 TODO: Fix table dividor
 TODO: Fix table reference

-What you show heavily depends on the type of research and what type of data you collect.
+What ^[Something something darkside] you show heavily depends on the type of research and what type of data you collect.
 Numerical data can for example be shown in both tables and graphs.
 A comple- mentary graph for the sorting algorithms example is shown in Figure 4.1.
 For a question- naire you can show the frequency (how many participants that selected the same answer) of each possible answer to a question.

 ![Execution times for the five sorting algorithms shown as a graph.](source/img/graph.png)